Who's Behind Listverse?

-Despite the current rise in conspiracy theories involving government testing, there are many verified instances of such cases that have remained hidden from the public for decades.
+Despite the current rise in conspiracy theories involving government testing, many verified instances of such cases have remained hidden from the public for decades.
 Here are ten of them.

 10 Tuskegee Syphilis Study